goer.org | HTML Tutorial : Intermediate : Div and Span

 Div and Span

-As we've seen in previous sections, using CSS is straightforward.
-Provide a selector ("select all <p> tags"), provide a rule ("make their text red"), and we're done.
+As we’ve seen in previous sections, using CSS is straightforward.
+Provide a selector (”select all p elements”), provide a rule (”make their text red”), and we’re done.
 Both the selectors and the rules can be much more complicated, but this is the core of it.

-The <span> tag is our generic inline tag.
-Let's see this tag in action:
+The span element is the generic inline element.
+Let’s see this element in action:

 <p>